New Jersey radar to shut down for two weeks of maintenance in April, May

-Starting April 20, the main New Jersey weather radar will go down for scheduled maintenance for approximately two weeks as part of a update going being done across the country.
+Starting Monday, the main New Jersey weather radar is expected to go down for scheduled maintenance for approximately two weeks as part of an update being done across the country.

 Located at Fort Dix, the radar will have the pedestal refurbished and replaced.
 According to a release by the National Weather Service in Mount Holly, it is one of the most critical components of the radar.
-The piece is responsible for rotation the antenna, which allows the radar to capture precipitation and calculate it's motion in all directions.
+The piece is responsible for rotating the antenna, which allows the radar to capture precipitation and calculate its motion in all directions.

 The current Doppler Radar network rotates around in a 360-degree circle, sending out pulses of energy.
 If it hits precipitation, then that beam gets sent back to the radar sites.
 The strength at which it’s sent back determines the strength of the precipitation.
 The radar can even pick up objects like bugs and military chaff on calm days.

-"It’s the most intensive and time consuming because they have to get the crane and pull it apart," said Joe Miketta, Warning Coordination Meteorologist for the NWS in Mount Holly.
+"It’s the most intensive and time consuming because they have to get the crane and pull it apart," Joe Miketta, Warning Coordination Meteorologist for the NWS in Mount Holly, said of the refurbishing.

 Two teams of contractors are working to install the pedestal across the country, a $135 million project.
 The Fort Dix radar is a part of team two, who will be in Brownsville, Texas, before coming to New Jersey.

-This is the third of a four step process that's meant to maintain the aging radar network and while the main radar is down in New Jersey, a favorable time of year and nearby sites will keep an eye on the skies.
+This is the third of a four-step process that's meant to maintain the aging radar network.
+While the main radar is down in New Jersey — which was purposely done during a time of favorable weather — nearby sites will keep an eye on the skies.

 "The peak of severe weather season is still a month to a month and a half away (mid-May to June)," said Jim Eberwine, Coordinator for the Office of Emergency Management in Absecon.